 WWF-Philippines is also encouraging everyone who will be joining the celebration this Saturday to bring their own reusable items such as their eco bags, tumblers, and utensils making sure that they will be able to leave the venue 100% clean and green after the event.

-You can do this by sharing stories and photos of their sustainable living actions, as well as their pledges to say no to single-use plastics, via Earth Hour Philippines’ Facebook event page that will go live by March 1, 2019.
+You can do this by sharing stories and photos of their sustainable living actions, as well as their pledges to say no to single-use plastics, via Earth Hour Philippines’ Facebook page.

 Of course, no event will not be complete without shopping.
 WWF-Philippines, in partnership with Old Manila, started Eco Market where joiners can visit the #EarthHour Eco Market for them to discover and find out new products that can support or even for those who haven’t established it yet, begin living a sustainable lifestyle.